Team

 Aman Mahajan

 Aman Mahajan, MD, PhD, MBA has served at the forefront of healthcare innovation, technology, and clinical care transformation throughout his career.
-He is an inventor and founder of health technologies and digital health platforms, and is an internationally recognized physician-scientist and clinical leader.
-Serving as a Venture Partner at Healthier Capital, Aman brings tremendous insights at the intersection of healthcare and technology innovation.
+He is an inventor and founder of health technology and digital health platforms, and is an internationally recognized physician-scientist and clinical leader.
+Serving as a Partner at Healthier Capital, Aman brings tremendous insights at the intersection of healthcare and technology innovation.

 Carleen Maniglia